 See the issue here?
 I know, lots of misinformation and conflicting viewpoints.

 The larger issue I see is the risk of mycotoxins in coconut oil.
 While mold itself is certainly a major concern, the mycotoxins are what can cause the biggest health issues.
 Mycotoxins are still a bit of a mystery and it remains unknown whether or not these can be removed from a mold contaminated surface or food product.
 Personally, I wouldn’t risk it.
+In my opinion coconut oil may be making you sick.

 So what is a coconut lover to do?

 Well first, I would NOT consume coconut oil or put coconut oil onto my skin unless said coconut oil was made from truly fresh coconuts.
 Coconut oil made from dried coconuts seems to be a much bigger risk, especially to those individuals who have already been exposed to a moldy, mycotoxin infested environment or who have mold illness.
 While coconut oil does have TONS of health benefits, if it is teaming with mycotoxins, you are only doing your body more harm by putting more mycotoxins into your system.
+You know, because coconut oil may be making you sick.

 What about coconut oil that is made from fresh coconuts?
 Honestly, I am on the fence.
 Unless you are pressing the coconut oil yourself and can see that there is NO MOLD on or in the coconut, how do you really know that your coconut oil is mold spore and mycotoxin free?
 You don’t.
+If coconut oil may be making you sick why keep using it?

 I use the highest quality, fresh pressed coconut oils on the market and as far as I can tell, I am not reacting to it.
 I should be, if it was indeed contaminated with mold and mycotoxins.
 I have done several pulse tests to determine if my body is rejecting coconut oil and they have all come back as non-reactive.